rupinder-developer/Tinge-Framework/README.md

 ### How to accept HTTP Request Body?

-To access the entity body of HTTP Request (of any HTTP Method) you have to use `$this->req->body` variable with in your Router Class. **Also you can parse JSON *(application/json)* and URL Encoded *(application/x-www-form-urlencoded)* data into PHP stdClass Object** by using following varibale given in example below:
+To access the entity body of HTTP Request (of any HTTP Method) you have to use `$this->req->body` variable with in your Router Class. **Also you can parse JSON *(application/json)* and URL Encoded *(application/x-www-form-urlencoded)* data into PHP stdClass Object** by using following methods given in example below:

 #### Accept Raw Data
 ```php